Mini Split Size Calculator

 What size mini-split for a bedroom?

 Bedrooms typically need 9,000-12,000 BTUs for mini-splits, depending on size and conditions.
 A 200-250 sq ft bedroom with average insulation and one window works well with 9,000 BTUs.
 Master bedrooms (300-400 sq ft) usually need 12,000 BTUs.
 Factor in west-facing windows (add 1,500-2,000 BTUs), poor insulation (add 20-25%), or high ceilings (add 25-40%).
 Bedrooms are precision zones where temperature matters for sleep quality—undersizing by even 1,500 BTUs can mean 3-4 degree temperature swings.
-I recommend sizing bedrooms on the higher end of the range for consistent overnight comfort, especially in hot climates.
+In hotter climates or rooms with more solar gain, sizing toward the upper end of the range is often the safer choice for consistent overnight comfort.

 Can a mini-split cool an open floor plan?

 Mini-splits can cool open floor plans, but you'll need multiple head units—one per 400-500 square feet of space, depending on the layout.
 Head units throw air 15-20 feet effectively; beyond that, coverage drops off dramatically.
 An 800 sq ft open-concept living/dining/kitchen needs two 12,000-15,000 BTU heads positioned strategically, not one massive 30,000 BTU unit.
-L-shaped or long rectangular spaces need even more heads for consistent coverage.
-The advantage: each head can target specific zones within the open space.
-My 850 sq ft great room uses three 12,000 BTU heads that create overlapping comfort zones—way better than one oversized head creating hot and cold spots.
+L-shaped or long rectangular spaces may need even more heads for consistent coverage.
+The goal is overlapping comfort zones that avoid hot and cold spots instead of forcing one oversized head to do all the work.

 How accurate is a mini-split calculator compared to a professional load calculation?